madalinungureanu/user-profile-picture/readme.txt

 == Description ==

 Set or remove a custom profile image for a user using the standard WordPress media upload tool.

- > Get <a href="https://mediaron.com/downloads/user-profile-picture-enhanced/">User Profile Picture Enhanced</a>, an add-on for User Profile Picture.

 <a href="https://mediaron.com/user-profile-picture/">View Documentation and Examples</a>